U.S. regulator to let Fannie, Freddie cut mortgage balances

-(Reuters) - The regulator of Fannie Mae and Freddie Mac said on Thursday it would allow the government-controlled mortgage finance companies to cut loan balances for thousands of U.S. borrowers who owe more than their homes are worth.
+WASHINGTON (Reuters) - The regulator of Fannie Mae (FNMA.PK) and Freddie Mac (FMCC.PK) said on Thursday it would allow the government-controlled mortgage finance companies to cut loan balances for thousands of U.S. borrowers who owe more than their homes are worth.

 The Federal Housing Finance Agency said the principal reduction program would be a one-time offering for seriously delinquent borrowers to help them with what the agency director said “could well be their final opportunity to avoid foreclosure.”